Code-Institute-Submissions/JessMair-Tic-Tac-Toe-Time_MayResub/README.md

 - [Stack Overflow](https://stackoverflow.com/) To troubleshoot many times when experincing issues
 - [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) - To research the history and origind of the game
 - [Exploratorium](https://en.wikipedia.org/wiki/Tic-tac-toe.html) - For simple game rules

+# Testing

+## User Stories Testing

+## Validators

+INCLUDE IMAGE OF VALIDATION

+# Responsiveness
+I checked the website's responsiveness using Google Chrome Dev Tools.
+Mobile, tablet and desktop sizes were tested, and all worked well.
+It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found

+# Version Control

+- GitHub
+- Gitpod

+Gitpod served as the local repository and IDE.
+GitHUb served as the remote repository.

+The following steps were followed to maintain version control;

+- I created a repository on GitHub and named it 'Tic Tac Toe Time'
+- I then signed in to Gitpod and opened a new workspace via the repository name 'TTic Tac Toe Time'
+- I created the pages, folders and files on GitPod
+- I saved my work on GitPod at regular intervals and pushed it to GitHub to keep it safe

+This is the process I followed having completing each significant section of code, I typed the following into the terminal:
+- git add .
+(This added the work to git)
+- git commit -m "COMMIT MESSAGE" (This committed the work)
+- git push (This pushed the work to GitHub)

+# Deployment

+I followed the below steps on GitHub (insert link) to deploy the website.

+- Go to repository and select 'settings'.
+- Under the 'Github pages@ section, click on the live link.
+- On "Source", select "Branch: main' for Branch and click save.
+- The website is now published on GitHub Pages and the link is provided on the same section